Over the weekend a fatal truck accident in New Jersey claimed the life of one person and critically injured

 week.
 The so-called “restart” regulation was among a number of

-changes that took effect last summer
+changes that took effect last summer with the aim

 of reducing driver fatigue.
 According to a truck accident lawyer the new rules also limit the maximum average work week for truck drivers to 70 hours, a decrease from the previous maximum of 82 hours, and require drivers to take a 30-minute break during the first eight hours of a shift.